cjprybol/Neurospora_BSA_mutation_mapper/readme.md

-##DIM5 Analysis
+# Neurospora BSA mutation mapper
 ---

-### About
+## About
-This project was created in order to find candidates for causitive mutations that suppress hypersensitivity to DNA damaging agents in the DIM5 knockout strain of Neurospora Crassa
+This project was created as an analysis pipeline to locate causitive suppressor mutations in the model organism Neurospora crassa.

 ### setup project
-clone the github repository into a directory called `ESSENTIAL`
+To use this pipeline on your own data, or to recreate the findings out our study, start by cloning this repository into a directory called `ESSENTIAL`

 ```
 mkdir {desired working directory}